robballou/paste-table-util/README.md

-Start of some tools around pasting MySQL output and getting that in more useful outputs, e.g. a comma-separated-list.
+Start of some tools around pasting MySQL/Text output and getting that in more useful outputs, e.g. a comma-separated-list.

 ## Usage